Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and numerical contractions

 \begin{remark} We believe that items (2) and (3) of Proposition \ref{P:sheet} are equivalent even in the case when $|\beta|\neq1$.
 This is easily seen to be true when $F$ is normal for example.
 Indeed, the containment $\cW_\beta\subset\cW_F$ implies that If $F$ is normal, then so is $F^*-\beta I$ and hence is diagonalizable, which readily implies that $F^*-\beta I$ must have $0$ as an eigenvalue.
 This establishes item (2).
-Note that in this case, we used the information \eqref{ZeroinC} just for $p=0$. \end{remark}
+Note that in this case, we used the information \eqref{ZeroinC} just for $p=0$. \end{remark} \begin{remark} If an algebraic variety $\cV$ is contained in $\bD^2\cup\bT^2\cup\bE^2$, then as explained in the proof of $(3)\Rightarrow(4)$ of Theorem \ref{T:DistMain}, every irreducible component of $\cV$ meets $\bD^2$.
+In Proposition 4.1 of \cite{Knese-TAMS2010}, Knese elegantly showed that the converse is also true: if $\cV$ is a distinguished variety with respect to $\bD^2$ each of whose irreducible components meets $\bD^2$, then $\cV\subset\bD^2\cup\bT^2\cup\bE^2$.
+Theorem \ref{T:DistMain} gives a new proof of this result.
+Indeed, let $\cV$ be a distinguished variety with respect to $\bD^2$ such that each irreducible component intersects $\bD^2$.
+Then $\cW=\pi(\cV)$ is a distinguished variety with each irreducible component intersecting $\bG$.
+Apply the converse of Theorem \ref{T:DistMain} to conclude that $\cW=\cW_F$ for some c.n.u.\ numerical contraction $F$.
+Then item (3) of Theorem \ref{T:DistMain} implies that $\pi(\cV)\subset\pi(\bD^2\cup\bT^2\cup\bE^2)$.
+Now pull back this containment to obtain Knese's characterization. \end{remark}

 \begin{definition} A set $X\subset\bC^2$ is said to have the {\em distinguished property}, if its closure satisfies the following boundary constraint:

 \end{definition}Therefore by definition, a distinguished variety has the distinguished property.
 Such sets have appeared before in \cite{DGH_IEOT} while studying the totally Abelian analytic Toeplitz operators.